garydevenay/jekyll-now/_posts/2018-02-10-performance-implications-of-linq.md

 **No.**

 ## Why not?
-To understand why this isn't awesome, and is probably the source of some of the major performance issues your .NET applications we will jump in to the source of .NET Core (note: .NET Framework is the same, but we can view the source of .NET Core).
+To understand why this isn't awesome, and is probably the source of some of the major performance issues your .NET applications we will jump in to the source of .NET Core and look a what the `Where` method does under the hood. (note: .NET Framework is the same, but we can view the source of .NET Core).

 GitHub: [https://github.com/dotnet/corefx/blob/master/src/System.Linq/src/System/Linq/Where.cs#L60-L75](https://github.com/dotnet/corefx/blob/master/src/System.Linq/src/System/Linq/Where.cs#L60-L75)